logo for familyhistoryproducts.com

 I don't think there was a morning that we didn't wake up, in her house, to the smell of a big southern-style breakfast.
 She would get up early and cook for us eggs, biscuits, fried apples, salt pork and gravy!

-If you have ever been to a restaurant called "The Cracker Barrell" then you will understand why that is one of my favorite restaurants.
+If you have ever been to a restaurant called "The Cracker Barrel" then you will understand why that is one of my favorite restaurants.
 Besides the great southern food....it reminds me of grandma.

 My childhood memories of grandma are priceless to me.